faircloth-lab/demuxipy/README.md

         python levenshtein.py --configuration=linker-py.conf --section=Linker

+* `make_levenshtein_tags.py` - this script creates a set of sequence tags of the specified Levenshtein distance between the tags.
+Requires pylevenshtein (see Dependencies above).
+Also, slow for tag generation where tags >9nt, thus 9nt and 10nt tags are available via **Downloads** above.
+The set of 10nt tags took approximately 72 hours to generate on an 8-core xeon-class machine.
+For example, to produce the set of 5nt; edit distance 3 and 4 tags, run the following:

+        python make_levenshtein_tags.py --tag-length=5 --edit-distance=3 \
+            --no-polybase --gc --comp --use-c --multiprocessing --min-and-greater

  * `get_parsed_reads.py` - this script will retrieve sequence from the database given a number of criteria

         python get_parsed_reads.py --configuration=linker-py.conf